gasfreeio/gasfree-sdk-java/README.md

 # tronlink-gasfree-sdk-java

-tronlink-gasfree-sdk-java is a toolkit designed by TronLink to enable seamless integration with the gasFree transfer service.
+tronlink-gasfree-sdk-java is a toolkit designed by TronLink to enable seamless integration with the GasFree transfer service.
 It offers a collection of utility classes and methods to streamline development and integration efficiency for Java-based apps.

 Please note that this SDK is developed by TronLink and not officially provided by GasFree.
 For official information, please visit [gasfree.io](https://gasfee.io).